AnalogJ/dropstore-ng/README.md

 [controller behind the todo app](http://analogj.github.com/dropstore-ng/example/todo/controllers.js) for a working example including syncing changes.

-Dropbox Datastore API Tiers and Promises
+Dropbox Datastore API and Promises
 -----------
 As I stated above, only the first three tiers of the Dropbox Datastore API are wrapped in AngularJS Promises.
 Only methods that make use of callbacks are wrapped in promises, all other instance methods are passed through like usual.